Press ESC to close

 Founded: 1899 | IRA Eligible: Yes | Purity: 99.99%

-Each bar comes in tamper-evident packaging that displays “VOID” if opened, with the bar’s weight and purity confirmed on the packaging itself.
-The iconic swan logo is globally recognized.
-Available from 1 gram to 10 ounces.
+Each bar comes in tamper-evident packaging that displays “VOID” if opened.
+It also includes the bar’s weight and purity on the packaging.
+The mint uses a swan logo that’s globally recognized.

 4. Royal Canadian Mint gold bar